New standards to allow more fish to pass over dams on the Connecticut River

 “I believe that it’s very important to maintain the ecosystem and try and keep it as natural as possible.
 Dams are great and they generate a lot of electricity but we’ve got to do our parts to maintain nature,” said James Soffen of Ludlow.

-Shad season here in New England typically runs form April through June.
+Shad season here in New England typically runs from April through June.